sanjiban123/final-year-project/README.md

 LOG_INTERVAL	10	how many iterations to wait before logging training loss (0: never) SAMPLE_INTERVAL	1000	how many iterations to wait before saving sample (0: never) SAMPLE_SIZE	12	number of images to sample on each samling interval

+I have taken help from github.com/knazeri/edge-connect for my project.